May 26 to June 3, 2018

 - Any additional entree fees and drinks.

 We sail with an international boarding company on board.
-The crew is Dutch and speaks English and German.
+The crew is Dutch but speaks English very well.
 Our guests come from the Netherlands, Switzerland, England, Germany and Austria.

 For questions, call Klaas: 06 53231627